-Internet Security, Security of Test Materials, and Online Content

-PSUs are required to use a secure platform to access online, state-mandated tests.
-It is imperative that PSU testing and technology staff work closely together to prepare devices appropriately for online tests.
+Internet Security, Security of Test Materials, and Online Content PSUs and schools are required to use a secure platform to access online, state-mandated tests.
+It is imperative that PSU and school testing and technology staff work together to appropriately prepare devices for online testing.

 Online tests contain secure test data, copyrighted content, and confidential student records.
-Therefore, test administrators, proctors, technology staff, and students must follow rules and procedures that ensure online content is not available to anyone for any other purpose than to conduct the test administrations.
+Therefore, test administrators, proctors, technology staff, and students must follow rules and procedures that ensure online content is not available to anyone for any other purpose than to conduct test administrations.
 Users must not access a test and then leave the device unsupervised.
-Locally stored offline content (e.g., cookies, cache) must be cleared or secured after accessing the test so that users cannot launch malicious applications or gain access to secure test materials.
+Locally stored offline content (e.g., cookies, cache) must be cleared or secured after accessing the test so that users cannot launch applications not associated with testing or gain access to secure test materials.

-Schools must meet specific technical requirements.
-Schools should review these technical requirements on days before an online test administration and must make any necessary adjustments before administering the test.
-Schools that administer an online test, but do not meet the technical requirements, are at risk of providing students questions that cannot be manipulated (e.g., technology-enhanced questions), questions without associated artwork (e.g., tables, graphs, symbols), and questions that do not display properly on the screen.
+To meet specific technical requirements, schools should review technical requirements on days before an online test administration and make any necessary adjustments before administering tests.
+Schools that administer an online test, but do not meet the technical requirements, are at risk of providing students questions that cannot be navigated (e.g., technology-enhanced questions), questions without associated artwork (e.g., tables, graphs, symbols), and questions that do not display properly on the screen.
 Many technical issues can be resolved locally by ensuring that students are using acceptable hardware, necessary adjustments are made to the local network, all required applications are loaded and meet necessary version requirements, and a minimum screen resolution is set.

-Schools permitting the use of devices not owned or leased by the PSU for state online tests must have a plan in place that addresses security concerns, including the ability and permission to (1) monitor device use, (2) install and uninstall programs or apps for testing and security monitoring, and (3) secure the devices for close inspection before and after testing, as needed.
-Additionally, PSUs must have acceptable usage policies that include detailed provisions addressing state online testing security and student consequences for security violations.
+Schools permitting the use of devices not owned or leased by the PSU or school for state online tests must have a plan in place that addresses security concerns, including the ability and permission to (1) monitor device use, (2) install and uninstall programs or apps. for testing and security monitoring, and (3) secure the devices for close inspection before and after testing, as needed.
+Additionally, PSUs and schools must have acceptable usage policies that include detailed provisions addressing state online testing security and student consequences for security violations.

-Best practices for password protection include, but are not limited to, the following:
+Best practices for password protection include, but are not limited to, the following.

-- Never share passwords with anyone.
-User accounts are confidential. - If passwords must be written down on a piece of paper, store the paper in a secure place and destroy it when it is no longer needed. - Change passwords immediately if they have been compromised. - Do not save or allow devices to autofill secure passwords.
+- School staff should never share passwords. - User accounts must be kept confidential. - If passwords are written down on a piece of paper, school staff must store the paper in a secure place and destroy it when it is no longer needed. - School staff must change passwords immediately if they have been compromised. - School staff must not save or allow devices to autofill secure passwords.
 Selecting this option poses a security threat.